-- We will ask you to return to the office at routine times after your discharge from the hospital.
+We will ask you to return to the office at routine times after your discharge from the hospital.
 You will be seen in our office approximately 2 weeks from the time of surgery for your first post-operative visit.
-You may see Dr. Foran's physician's assistants, Dean Levesque, PA or Johnna Jaynstein, PA, on this first visit.
-X-rays will be obtained at this first visit. - Please bring ALL of the post-operative medications that you are currently taking in a bag so Dr. Foran, Johnna, or Dean evaluate your further healing process can review and adjust them as needed. - All patients are seen in the clinic approximately six weeks post-op to evaluate their progress.
-This includes a physical examination. - Further follow-up visits will occur at three months (optional), one year, 3 years, and every 5 years thereafter, or as determined by your surgeon. - Should you have the need for more frequent follow-up visits, you may be asked to return at shorter intervals.
-Should you desire to schedule a visit for any reason whatsoever, you are always welcome to do so. - Note: occasionally, patients are sent home from the hospital with oxygen to help improve breathing for a few days or weeks.
+You will see Dr. Foran's physician's assistant, Johnna Jaynstein, PA on this first visit.
+Please bring ALL of the post-operative medications that you are currently taking in a bag so Dr. Foran or Johnna can evaluate your further healing process review and adjust them as needed.
+All patients are seen in the clinic approximately two weeks and six weeks post-op to evaluate their progress.
+This includes a physical examination.
+Further follow-up visits will occur at one year, three years, five years, and every five years thereafter, or as determined by your surgeon.
+Should you have the need for more frequent follow-up visits, you may be asked to return at shorter intervals.
+Should you desire to schedule a visit for any reason whatsoever, you are always welcome to do so.
+Note: Occasionally, patients are sent home from the hospital with oxygen to help improve breathing for a few days or weeks.
 The decision to put you on oxygen is made by the internal medicine doctors and respiratory therapists at the hospital.
-To stop your home oxygen and to have your oxygen tank picked up by the company, contact the OrthoColorado Hospital's Respiratory Department at 720-321-5431.
+To stop your home oxygen and to have your oxygen tank picked up by the company, contact the OrthoColorado Hospital's Respiratory Department at 720-321-5425.
 They will give further instructions and set up a date and time to pick up the oxygen tank.